Kwangmu Reform

 The Kwangmu Reform was a collection of reforms that were aimed at modernizing and Westernizing the Korean Empire as it felt held back from what other countries had achieved in their own process of Industrial Revolutions.
 It takes its name from Gojong, also known as the Gwangmu Emperor.
 The reforms that took place during the Gwangmu Era from 1897 to 1907 showed, in the long term, Korean potential for starting and achieving modernisation.
-This sort of development was unseen until the Chang Myon-era of the 1960s and 1970s.
+This sort of development was unseen until the Park Chung Hee-era of the 1960s and 1970s.
 The Kwangmu reform later staged the fundamental background for future Korean development in infrastructure, reforming the economy and creating the nucleus of the modern bureaucracy and military.

 Reforms

 Abolition of the status system

 A cartoon during the Korean Empire that shows Yu Gil-jun, the former Yangban and a commoner using the same speech level with each other.

 Following the collapse of the Gabo government proclaiming the abolition of the status system, the loyalists’ cabinet was formed in 1896.
 The new cabinet, which became the Kwangmu government after the establishment of the Korean Empire, introduced systematic measures for abolishing the traditional class system.
 One of these was the new household registration system, reflecting the goals of formal social equality, which was implemented by the loyalists’ cabinet.
 Whereas the old registration system signified household members according to their hierarchical social status, the new system called for an occupation.

 Although most Koreans by that time had surnames and even bongwan (clan name), a substantial number of cheonmin (low caste commoners), which mostly consisted of serfs and slaves, and untouchables, still did not.
 According to the new system, they were then required to fill in the blanks for surname in order to be registered as constituting separate households.
 Instead of creating their own family name, some cheonmins appropriated their masters’ surnames, while others simply took the most common surname and its bongwan in the local area.
 Along with this example, activists within and outside the Korean government had based their visions of a new relationship between the government and people through the concept of citizenship, employing the term Inmin (people), and later, Kukmin (citizen).